 We think our students are exceptional in every way but sometimes they get sick or are injured and need some help.

-The Mission of Health Services is to provide nursing and medical care to enrolled students of Trinity University thereby enhancing the health of the Trinity community.
-We seek to support the educational process by promoting and empowering students to develop an optimal level of wellness so they can participate fully in academic and extracurricular activities.
-We acknowledge the wide diversity of our patients, which includes students of color, international students, LGBT students, and students from all socio-economic backgrounds with varying religious and/or spiritual beliefs.
-We are dedicated to providing accessible, high-quality, culturally-sensitive medical and nursing care to all of our patients.
+The mission of Trinity University Health Services is to provide high quality, accessible nursing and medical care to enrolled students of Trinity University.
+We seek to support the educational process by promoting, instructing and empowering students to develop an optimal level of holistic wellness so that they can achieve their personal and intellectual potential and minimize interruptions in their academic pursuits.
+We acknowledge the wide diversity of our patients and are dedicated to providing developmentally appropriate, culturally-sensitive medical and nursing care.

 The Health Services nursing staff is available during walk-in-hours, 63 hours a week including Sunday, closed Saturday, to administer first aid, evaluate student illness and provide wellness services to assist our students in staying well.
 Most of our services are available to students without charge.
 The University Physician is available to students by appointment four days a week.